ava-labs/mastering-avalanche/chapter3.md

-# Chapter 3 - AvalancheGo, the reference implementation
+# AvalancheGo, the reference implementation

 ## Running an Avalanche node